matthew-brett/dash-grant/case_for_support.md

    simulation, resampling, and permutation.
-If time allows, we teach the bootstrap for confidence intervals, line fitting for regression and correlation using numerical optimization, extension of line fitting to multiple regression, an introduction to Bayesian analysis; using model for prediction and basic machine learning.
+If time allows, we teach the bootstrap for confidence intervals, line fitting for regression and correlation using numerical optimization, extension of line fitting to multiple regression, an introduction to Bayesian analysis; models for prediction and basic machine learning.
 Seed materials start with our existing data science courses [^cfd2020], inspired in turn by Berkeley's foundation course [^data8].
 We use a wide range of data for the analysis